TRUBA-HPC/Belgeler/source/education/pytorch/tensors.rst

 ..
 Deeper functions

-Daha derin işlevler
+Daha derin işlemler
 ^^^^^^^^^^^^^^^^^^^

 ..
 Gradients of tensors are calculated using the chain rule which means that they are calculated for arbitrarily deep functions.
 They can also be calculated for any of the intermediary steps of the function.
 However, if we want to calculate more than a single gradient, we must add the option ``retain_graph`` to the ``backward()`` function.

-Tensörlerin gradyanları zincir kuralı kullanılarak hesaplanır, bu da onların keyfi derinlikteki fonksiyonlar için hesaplandığı anlamına gelir. İşlevin herhangi bir ara adımı için de hesaplanabilirler.
-Bununla birlikte, tek bir gradyandan daha fazlasını hesaplamak istiyorsak, ``backward()`` fonksiyonuna ``retain_graph`` seçeneğini eklemeliyiz.
+Tensörlerin türevleri zincir kuralı kullanılarak hesaplanır, bu da onların istenilen derinlikteki fonksiyonlar için hesaplanabileceği anlamına gelir.
+Bu türevler işlemin herhangi bir ara adımı için de hesaplanabilirler.
+Bununla birlikte, tek bir türevden daha fazlası hesaplanacaksa, ``backward()`` fonksiyonuna ``retain_graph`` seçeneği eklenmelidir.

 .. code-block:: python